digitalservicebund/ris-backend-service/run_migration_locally.md

    git clone git@github.com:digitalservicebund/ris-data-migration.git
    ```

 2. Follow the steps [here](https://platform-docs.prod.ds4g.net/user-docs/how-to-guides/access-obs-via-aws-sdk/) to get access to OTC buckets via command line.
 You can use the `AWS_` environment variables that you use for [neuris-infra](https://github.com/digitalservicebund/neuris-infra).
-Add them to your local `.env` file, that has been generated before (through `./run.sh env`):
+Add them to your local `.env` file, that has been generated before (through `./run.sh init`):

    ```bash
    AWS_ACCESS_KEY_ID=YOUR_KEY_HERE